 I was 100% terrified and spent the first three months of pregnancy in serious denial about the fact that a bowling ball was going to descend through my nether regions and blow it to smithereens in a few short months.

-But I hoped for a natural birth and had a natural birth, despite however fearful I was.
+But I hoped for an unmedicated birth and had an unmedicated birth, despite however fearful I was.
 Now that I’m on the other side of that whole bowling-ball-came-out-of-me business, there are some points I really want people to know.

 #1.
-I worked toward my natural birth, not wished.
+I worked toward my unmedicated birth, not wished.

 I didn’t just wake up one day and say, yes, I’d love to try to make it through childbirth – one of the hardest things ever – with zero plan in place.
 Let’s just hope for it and go for it!
 To me, that’s like signing up for a marathon, not training, and showing up on race day just hoping you make it to the finish line.

 Instead, I prepared.
 I bought a $200 Hypnobabies home self-study off Amazon, where I listened to self-hypnosis CD’s for 30-60 minutes a day for THREE solid months of my life.
 It sounds crazy, but I credit my unmedicated childbirth completely to Hypnobabies and luck (see below).
 It didn’t just happen because I hoped for it to.
 It happened partly because I was preparing my mind and body for it for a very long time.

 #2.
 I don’t think I’m superior because of how I birthed my child.

 One of my dear friends refers to me as the “birth goddess” because of my unmedicated birth.
 While I’m sure she means it in a flattering way, she also gave birth recently to a live and healthy baby too.
 I don’t really see how one way is any better than another if you have a healthy baby and didn’t try to perform your own c-section.